fieldtrip/website/workshop/practicalmeeg2022/handson_sourceanalysis.md

 ### Reading the data, and some issues with covariance matrices

-The aim is to reconstruct the sources underlying the event-related field, when the subject is presented with pictures of faces. in the [raw2erp tutorial](/workshop/practicalmeeg2022/handson_raw2erp) we have computed sensor-level event-related fields, but we also stored the single-epoch data.
+The aim is to reconstruct the sources underlying the event-related field that results from presentation of pictures of faces. in the [raw2erp tutorial](/workshop/practicalmeeg2022/handson_raw2erp) we have computed sensor-level event-related fields, but we also stored the single-epoch data.
 We start off by loading the precomputed single-epoch data, and the headmodel and sourcemodel that were created during the [anatomy tutorial](/workshop/practicalmeeg2022/handson_sourceanalysis).

     subj = datainfo_subject(15);
     filename = fullfile(subj.outputpath, 'raw2erp', subj.name, sprintf('%s_data', subj.name));